-Schools and districts order all PSAT-related assessments on our ordering website.
-The easy-to-use tool walks users through a streamlined ordering process and provides up-to-date statuses for all orders on a single dashboard.
+Schools order all PSAT-related assessments on our test ordering site.
+The easy-to-use site walks users through a streamlined ordering process and provides up-to-date statuses for all orders on a single dashboard.

 Borrowing and lending is allowed for some test administrations, but schools using only borrowed materials won't get score reports.